Mulvany tied for 6th heading into the final round.

-Now in his third season as the Wolf Pack's head coach, Jacob Wilner guides Nevada into a new era in the Mountain West Conference.
+Now in his fourth season as the Wolf Pack's head coach, Jacob Wilner guides Nevada into it's second season in the Mountain West Conference.

 The 2011-12 season at Nevada - Wilner's second at the helm - was capped by another NCAA Regional appearance by a Pack player as Kevin Lucas earned an at-large selection and finished 48th at the Norman Regional.